 - In the First Age, we have Salina.
 To recap, Salina is (in)famous for a Working that literally rewrote the laws of reality.
 The only thing exceeding this achievement is the amount of bureaucratic wrangling she managed to pull off to secure the official support and logistics required to implement it.

 - This is one of the key talents of Eclipse Caste Solars.
 Give an Eclipse ten minutes, a piece of parchment, and a pen, and he will snare your entire government in pits of bureaucratic madness that nobody can escape, then take advantage of the chaos to go and punch a deathknight through a wall or three.

-- The Seneschal player class in the Warhammer 40k RPG Rogue Trader is characterized in this way.
+- The Seneschal player class in Rogue Trader is characterized in this way.
 A typical seneschal is a financier, quartermaster, and/or business manager to one of the eponymous Rogue Traders and is an expert in matters of commerce, intelligence — oh, yes, and personal combat as need be.
 Like all Rogue Trader characters, they are expected to hold down both shipboard posts and participate in highly dangerous adventures.

 - In earlier versions of Dwarf Fortress, raising any skill would increase all your stats, regardless of the skill; raising it to godlike levels would make you godlike.
 And the Bookkeeping skill was incredibly easy to raise by assigning a dwarf as your bookkeeper.
 As a result, Dwarf Fortress bookkeepers would rapidly become practically demigods.

-- Mass Effect 3
+- Mass Effect 3:

 - You can intercept this transcript from a human colony world about to be overrun by the Reapers: